OrchardCMS/OrchardCore/src/docs/guides/create-cms-application/index.md

 Application started.
 Press Ctrl+C to shut down.
 ```

-Open a browser on <https://localhost:5001>
-It should display the setup screen.
+Open a browser on <https://localhost:5001>, it should display the setup screen.

+In order to build a site with all the features of a CMS with are going to use the __Blog__ recipe.
+Recipes contains a list of modules and steps to configure an Orchard Core website.

-Fill the form and select the `Blog` recipe.
+Fill the form and select the __Blog__ recipe and __SQLite__ for the database.
-For this exercise, you would want to use `Sqlite` as the database engine.

 Submit the form.
 A few seconds later you should be looking at a Blog Site.
 In order to configure it and start writing content you can go to <https://localhost:5001/admin>.

 ## Summary

-You just created a full blown CMS site.
+You just created an Orchard Core CMS powered blog engine.